 We have lots of advice and information on our website that you might want to share with parents, including:

-- medical directory - reliable, medically approved information on more than 400 medical conditions, including rare syndromes
+- A-Z of medical conditions - reliable, medically approved information on more than 400 medical conditions, including rare syndromes, and support groups for them

 - finding medical information on the internet – guidance to families about what is reliable medical information